 As you begin your recovery, you’ll see that you were living an unhealthy life while addicted to drugs or alcohol.
 You probably did not eat nutritious meals, get regular sleep or incorporate exercise into your daily routine.
 As you begin a new chapter in your life, you now realize the importance of treating your body right.
 This includes eating clean and exercising every day.

 You may be a bit worried about starting a new routine, especially if you are out of shape and haven’t exercised in a long time.
-You may not know where to begin, or you may be embarrassed of what you’ll look like.
+You may not know where to begin, or you may be embarrassed by what you’ll look like.
 Don’t worry – it gets easier!
 The best approach is to start simple and enjoy the rewards of physical activity.
 To learn about the benefits of exercise, check out our earlier blog post.
-Otherwise, let’s move onto simple exercises for recovering addicts.
+Otherwise, let’s move on to simple exercises for recovering addicts.

 What Does a Beginner Routine Look Like?

 Before starting any type of workout routine, be sure to consult with a doctor or health professional.
 Each person is different, and there may be an underlying health condition to be aware of.
-Once cleared, you can begin with a well-rounded fitness program that includes cardio, weight training and flexibility.
+Once cleared, you can begin with a well-rounded fitness program that includes cardio, weight training, and flexibility.
 As a beginner, you should start slowly with a basic cardio program and resistance training routine.
 Do cardio 3 days a week for 20-30 minutes and resistance training 2 days a week.
 Give yourself 2 recovery days to give your body a rest.
 This allows the muscles to recover from the new routine.
 Spread your recovery days out – if you take two days in a row off from exercise, it will be harder to return!

-Cardiovascular exercise involves movement that gets your heart rate up to improve oxygen in the body.
+Cardiovascular exercise involves movement that gets your heart rate up to improve the oxygen in the body.
 Over time, the heart becomes more efficient at pumping blood and oxygen, and the body uses that oxygen more efficiently.
 The nice thing about cardio is that you can select an activity that appeals to you and go at your own pace.
 The more you practice, the easier it will be to move faster and longer.

 We find that recovering addicts enjoy the following types of cardiovascular fitness: